 Also, the study on Pecan shells has gone further to state that the shells can be used for making beauty and skincare products.
 The oil that comes from the shell helps in moisturizing the skin, while the rough granules help in taking away harsh skin dirt or dead skin.
 Also, they are perfect for exfoliation.

 In general, Pecan shells are not poisonous, and they do more good than bad to the human body.
 They are also useful for different purposes.
-The next time you would be eating a pecan nut, bear in mind how vital and effective the shells are too; they are not just wastes.
+The next time you would be eating fresh inshell pecan nuts, bear in mind how vital and effective the shells are too; they are not just wastes.